 - Police Safeguarding Hub

 Safeguarding is everyone’s business, so it is important that we remain alert to possible abuse or neglect concerns.
 Local Authorities, social care providers, the health voluntary sector and our communities must continue work to prevent and reduce the risk of harm to people with care and support needs, including those affected by COVID-19.
-The Adult Safeguarding Briefing Note can be found on George by clicking here and it sets out the arrangements in Lincolnshire.
+The Adult Safeguarding Briefing Note (LCC Intranet) sets out the arrangements in Lincolnshire.

-The Guidance on Managing and Prioritising Safeguarding Referrals during COVID-19 can be found on George by clicking here.
-It sets out how Lincolnshire County Council (LCC) Adult Safeguarding Team will manage and prioritise safeguarding adult referrals during the COVID-19 pandemic.
+The Guidance on Managing and Prioritising Safeguarding Referrals during COVID-19 (LCC Intranet) sets out how Lincolnshire County Council (LCC) Adult Safeguarding Team will manage and prioritise safeguarding adult referrals during the COVID-19 pandemic.
 This guidance has been agreed by the Executive Director of Adult Care and Community Wellbeing and the Principal Social Worker to ensure the same level of safeguarding oversight and application of Section 42 to the people of Lincolnshire during this exceptional period.